MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/sdn-log-collection.md

     ```powershell
     Get-Module -Name SdnDiagmostics
     ```
-    - If you have multiple versions loaded into the runspace, recommend to remove and then re-import the module.
+    - If you have multiple versions loaded into the runspace, we recommend removing and then re-importing the module.

         ```powershell
         Remove-Module -Name SdnDiagnostics